priism-center/thinkCausal_dev/.github/CONTRIBUTING.md

     │   │  └── pages            # UI code that defines each page
-    │   ├── www                 # Browser-side code such as CSS, JavaScript, imgs │   ├── DESCRIPTION         # Unused but required for required for documenting R functions via devtools │   ├── global.R            # Code that is run prior to launching the Shiny app │   ├── manual_workflow.R   # Testing script useful for replicating the tool's workflow │   ├── NAMESPACE           # Unused but required for required for documenting R functions via devtools │   ├── server.R            # Server-side code for Shiny app │   └── UI.R                # Main UI framework
+    │   ├── www                 # Browser-side code such as CSS, JavaScript, imgs │   ├── DESCRIPTION         # Unused but required for required for documenting R functions via devtools │   ├── NAMESPACE           # Unused but required for required for documenting R functions via devtools │   ├── NEWS.md             # Descriptions of major updates in user-readable language │   ├── global.R            # Code that is run prior to launching the Shiny app │   ├── manual_workflow.R   # Testing script useful for replicating the tool's workflow │   ├── server.R            # Server-side code for Shiny app │   └── UI.R                # Main UI framework
     ├── writing                 # Store for vignettes and similar content